tahardi/bearclave/README.md

 ## What Is Bearclave?

-Bearclave is a repository designed to provide developers with tools to navigate the challenges of building and deploying TEE-based applications.
+Bearclave is a set of tools and modules designed to help developers build and deploy TEE-based Golang applications.
 Here's what it
 offers:

 ### Key Features: